Is commenting on blogs worth the effort?

 - Be argumentative and state the case for the opposition and your comments will (probably) be accepted too (everyone likes a debate).

-- Be rude, aggressive and spammy and you will find your comments will (probably) be deleted before they see the light of day.
+- Be rude, aggressive and spammy and you will find your comments will (probably) get deleted.

 Let’s get into a bit more detail…